 However, if you are an Android user don’t lose hope!
 Cricut just released a beta option and although It doesn’t have all the capabilities you would have on an iPhone.
 I am pretty sure one day it will get there.

 47. Can I connect my Cricut via Bluetooth to my phone or computer?

 It depends on the machine you have.

-The Explore Air, Explore Air 2, and Maker have built-in Bluetooth technology so they are able to connect with your desktop or phone.
+The Explore Air 2, and Maker, and Joy have built-in Bluetooth technology so they are able to connect with your desktop or phone.

 Apparently, there was a way for you to do it with a third party program but it’s not available with the newer machines.

-What I personally do is that I design what I need to Cut on Illustrator and then I cut it on my printer.
+What I personally do is that I design what I need to cut on Illustrator, and then I upload to Design Space.
 However, if it’s just text and basic shapes.
-The Cricut Design Space is just enough.
+Cricut Design Space is just enough.

 But how does the Cricut actually work?
 For the Cricut Machine to cut, you need to use it along with the Cricut Design Space.
 This is the area where you’ll lay and organize your design to be cut.

 The Cricut Design Space is the software that allows you to organize, create, and finally cut your projects.
 Without Design Space, you can’t work your machine.
 That’s why is very important for you to learn how to use it.